limmlingg/I-M-a-converter/README.md

   * only convert temperature and length
   * only convert to kg
   * only convert from metric to imperial
+  * number of decimal places for each unit
   * change css styling of a translated number (text decoration, colour etc.)

 ## Release